bshalem/bns/README.md

 Avi Bleiweiss. *Two-step Text Summarization for Long-form Biographical Narrative Genre*.
 In CODI, 2023.

 ### Citation
-If you use the BNS dataset as part of your work, please cite:

     @inproceedings{,
         author = {Bleiweiss, Avi},
         title = {Two-step Text Summarization for Long-form Biographical Narrative Genre},